AlexDeMichieli/Docker-nginx-react-prisma/README.md

-This is a fully production ready dockerized application that can be helpful as a template for your projects.
+This is a fully production ready dockerized application that can be helpful as a template for your node/react/prisma projects.

+The frontend does not have any code, however it was more important for me to make sure the backend would work within the docker environment with Docker

 Steps: